NFL-Colts owner Irsay says removing Snyder worth 'serious consideration'

 By Amy Tennery

-NEW YORK, Oct 18 (Reuters) - Indianapolis Colts owner Jim Irsay said "serious consideration" should be given to removing Washington Commanders owner Dan Snyder, following a meeting on Tuesday with fellow National Football League (NFL) team owners.
+NEW YORK, Oct 18 (Reuters) - Indianapolis Colts owner Jim Irsay said "serious consideration" should be given to removing Washington Commanders owner Dan Snyder, as National Football League (NFL) team owners convened in New York for a quarterly meeting.

 Irsay is the first team owner to publicly support the possible removal of Snyder, who is facing sexual misconduct allegations.